koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/07
+Q. What is the purpose of the @DisabledOnOs annotation in JUnit 5?

 The correct answer is B. @Priority is not a valid order annotation for test method execution in JUnit 5.
 The correct annotations are @Order (for individual methods), @TestMethodOrder (for specifying the ordering strategy for a class), and @OrderWith (for custom MethodOrderer implementations).
 Wrong answer.
 The correct answer is A. The assertSame() method in JUnit 5 is used to verify that two objects refer to the same object.
 It checks if the two object references point to the same memory location.
 A. Dynamic Tests in JUnit 5 allow you to dynamically generate test cases at runtime.
 They are created by factory methods annotated with @TestFactory and can generate a stream, collection, or iterable of DynamicTest instances.